Providence Gold Mines (CVE:PHD) Stock Price Down 28.6% – What’s Next?

-Providence Gold Mines Inc. (CVE:PHD – Get Free Report) shares were down 28.6% on Tuesday .
-The company traded as low as C$0.05 and last traded at C$0.05.
-Approximately 156,353 shares were traded during mid-day trading, an increase of 70% from the average daily volume of 91,915 shares.
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report) traded down 28.6% during trading on Wednesday .
+The stock traded as low as C$0.05 and last traded at C$0.05.
+156,353 shares changed hands during mid-day trading, an increase of 70% from the average session volume of 91,915 shares.
 The stock had previously closed at C$0.07.

 Providence Gold Mines Stock Performance